-- Longevity: SSDs will outlast a mechanical hard drive seeing as there are no moving parts.
+- Longevity: SSDs will outlast a mechanical hard drive because there are no moving parts.
 However, it doesn’t excuse you from the fact that you need regular backups done for your important data.

 - Form factor: These drives can be made smaller as semiconductor technology evolves.
 Potentially, the space that SSDs will eventually take up in your computer will be unfathomable to someone who’s not technical.

-- Reducing the need for cables: With the way the popular M.2 connects to your motherboard, it fits easily and hassle-free into a slot, which eliminates the need for cables altogether.
+- Reducing the need for cables: With the popular M.2 and the way it attaches to your motherboard, it fits easily and hassle-free into a slot, eliminating the need for cables altogether.

 - Power consumption: Mechanical hard drives use more power than SSDs.
 A conventional hard drive consumes around double the power or more.

 Types of SSDs

 There are a few different types of SSDs on the market.
 There are variants between the type of memory on the SSD and the interface in which it connects to your computer’s hardware.

-It only requires one screw to be fastened or unfastened in order to secure or remove the drive.
+It only requires one screw to be fastened or unfastened to secure or remove the drive.

 Even though the performance of a standard SATA SSD drive isn’t up to the level of M.2, you will still enjoy a significant enough performance improvement.

-A SATA 3 connection will provide a speed more or less in the 600MB/s range.
+A SATA 3 connection will provide more or less speed in the 600MB/s range.